 Peter Bordonaro, senior director of strategic marketing at WESCO and Anixter, recommends a layered approach that includes training employees on new safety protocols and procedures, modifying physical work spaces to ensure social distancing, and using technology such as connected devices to monitor employees’ compliance with new processes and procedures.

 Even as they implement these changes, companies must remain flexible to keep up with new government orders and evolving guidance from organizations such as the CDC.

 Pandemic-related safety has been top of mind for OSHA as well as for businesses.
-According to Sylvia Kolitsopoulos, global business development for Conney Safety, a subsidiary of WESCO, as of November 5, OSHA had issued 203 citations for violations relating to the coronavirus since the beginning of the pandemic.
+As of November 5, OSHA had issued 203 citations for violations relating to the coronavirus since the beginning of the pandemic.
 Penalties totaled more than $2.8 million.